Diego-Paris/codecrafters-shell-csharp/BLOG_POST.md

 ### What I Learned

 **Cross-platform code is messier than you think.** Even something as simple as "find this command" requires platform detection and different logic paths.
+Write once, run anywhere?
+More like write once, debug everywhere.

 **Environment variables matter.** `PATHEXT` is easy to forget about, but it's critical for Windows shell behavior.